alter-collective/discord-rpc/README.md

 # Discord RPC

-## Deprecation Notice
+## Source Notice

-This library has been deprecated in favor of Discord's GameSDK.
-[Learn more here](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide)
+This is a Discord RPC project fork, which adds support for the Source Engine, including **VPC** (Valve Project Creator) being used instead of CMake.

 ---